ONSdigital/ONS-Sketch-Library/README.md

 # ONS-Sketch-Library

-## Firstly, what is Sketch?
+## Sketch

 Sketch is an application used to mock up wireframes and click through prototypes.
-You can download [Sketch here](https://www.sketchapp.com/get/).
+[Download Sketch](https://www.sketchapp.com/get/).

-## Add the library to Sketch
+## Add the ONS Sketch Library to Sketch

+1. Download the ONS Sketch Library from Github.
-You can add this library via **Sketch > Preferences > Libraries** by using the **Add Library** button.
+2. Add the library to Sketch via **Sketch > Preferences > Libraries** by using the **Add Library** button.

-## How do I use this library?

-You can access the symbols by clicking **Insert** and navigating to the **ONS-Sketch-Library**.
+3. Access the symbols by clicking **Insert** and navigating to the **ONS-Sketch-Library**, under **Symbols**.

-## Things to be aware of:

-This library has been streamlined as much as possible so that the symbols are responsive and customisable using Overrides.

-You'll notice that Radio buttons and checkboxes are the **same** symbol, this is because they are identical (apart from the radio and checkbox elements).
-You simply change the element to a checkbox or radio.

-You may notice that other symbols like Accordions are in a closed state.
-You can drag them open and update the icons and buttons using the overrides.

 ## Contact

-If you require any help, notice any issues or have any recommendations please contact Dan on: **dan.butterworth@ons.gov.uk**
+If you require any help, notice any issues or have any recommendations please [raise an issue on Github](https://github.com/ONSdigital/ONS-Sketch-Library/issues)

 ---